NativeScript/docs-v7/ui/list-view.md

 As shown there is nothing complex in a way ListView component is used, but some points need clarifications.

-* items - `Items` property is bound in a standard way to a ordinary JavaScript Array.
+* items - The `items` property is bound in a standard way to a ordinary JavaScript Array.
 Since the JavaScript Array object does not have observable or change notifications capabilities supporting such scenario counts on Angular 2 change detection mechanism for notification that something is changed.
 Be aware that the process of checking that anything is changed within an Array could take a lot of time on large arrays (including a memory issue) leading to a possible performance issue.
 So consider using another kind of source with large collections.
 A great example of such kind of data source is NativeScript ObservableArray.

 * template - The template tag is used to define a template which will be used for the User Interface of every ListView item.
-As shown there are some standard Angular 2 optional variables marked with `#` that are preset for every data item:
+As shown there are some standard Angular 2 optional variables marked with `let-` that are preset for every data item:
-  * #item - item it is the data item itself.
+  * `let-item` - the data item itself.
-  * #i - its the index of the data item (inside data source)
+  * `let-i` - the index of the data item (inside data source)
-  * #odd - represents if index of data item is an odd number
+  * `let-odd` - represents if the index of the data item is an odd number
-  * #even - represents if index of data item is an even number
+  * `let-even` - represents if the index of the data item is an even number
   * Inside the actual template it is shown how to use these variables.

 * itemTap event - `itemTap` event is an event that comes from NativeScript ListView (the underlying control behind NativeScript-Angular ListView component).
 There is nothing special just a normal one-way to source binding with a corresponding function `onItemTap` inside code-behind file.